Experienced Wrongful Termination Lawyers in Florida

 - An employee needs to take FMLA medical leave.
 When the employee returns, the employer concocts a reason for firing the employee.

 Whether you have a valid wrongful termination claim depends upon the circumstances.
 The attorneys at Feldman Legal Group have experience to uncover the true reason you were fired.
 If you want to know what to do if you were wrongfully fired, we can help you pursue all the legal remedies that are available to you.

-If you have been wrongfully fired in Tampa, or anywhere in Florida, our lawyers are here to stand up for your rights.
+If you have been wrongfully fired in Florida, our lawyers are here to stand up for your rights.
 We work diligently on your behalf and are prepared to go to trial if necessary.

 If you believe you were fired for illegal reasons, there are steps you can take to right the wrong and obtain compensation from your former employer.
 First, you need to understand that in many states, including Florida, employers can fire workers “at will,” meaning they don’t have to have a specific reason for letting you go.
 However, state and federal laws do offer protection to employees who are fired under certain specific circumstances.